Jedzia/alShaders/doc/Porting.md

 - Check everywhere `#if AI_VERSION_MAJOR_NUM > 0 || AI_VERSION_ARCH_NUM > 4` is if that
   makes sense.
-- ../common/alUtil.cpp was added to the alHair target because of AiEvaluateLightSample(...) proxy.
+- DONE ../common/alUtil.cpp was added to the alHair target because of AiEvaluateLightSample(...) proxy.
   Remove it, after cleanup.

 ## Hints about the theory ##

 - PDF or Probability Density Function, see 3Blue1Brown, Why “probability of 0” does not mean “impossible” | Probabilities of probabilities, part 2 - https://www.youtube.com/watch?v=ZA4JkHKZM50